ant-car/ant-car.github.io/2022/07/its-all-the-same.md

 - Anko
 all have in common?

-They're made by the same whitebox manufacturer, Tuya!
+They're made by the same whitelabel manufacturer, Tuya!
 Anko even advertises this on their packaging.

 ### Why should I care?